imanuelgittens/javascript-studies/Introduction-To-CSS/questions.md

 *Explain in detail what the CSS Box Model is.*

 The CSS box model is a term used when talking about the layout and design of HTML elements.
 To understand the CSS box model, we must first accept it wraps a rectangular shaped box, containing several layers, around ALL HTML elements.
-This can be seen is we inspect an element using a modern browser such as Chrome or Firefox.
+This can be seen when we inspect an element using a modern browser such as Chrome or Firefox.
 The following screenshot is taken from the Chrome browser:

 ![Imgur](http://i.imgur.com/r0E6jag.jpg)

 We can see that the `div` element that was inspected is rectangular in shape and contains several layers (it is the same for all HTML elements).
 Let's look at each of these layers in some more detail starting from the inside go out.

 - The innermost (blue) section contains the actual text or images of the HTML element
-- The padding layer (green) contains some optional invisible space between the content of the element and the margin.
+- The padding layer (green) contains some optional invisible space between the content of the element and the border.
 - The border layer (yellowish orange) contains an optional border surrounding the content and padding of the HTML element.
 - The margin layer (orange) contains an optional invisible space between the margin of an element and any other surrounding elements.